JHodgkins/MSP3-Movie2Archive/README.md

 ## Research
 Please view the [research](docs/research/RESEARCH.md) document for details of user research carried out through the planning phase for Media2Archive.

+## Goals and Target audience
+### Project goals
+- The project will provide a platform where anyone interested in cataloguing and archiving their personal film media collection can done so with minimal effort.
+- The application will enable users to learn new details about their media collection through the application.
+- The project will help users organise their collection and decide what to keep or donate back to the community.
+- The users collection will be viewable and editable able using any browser.